aarushi-taori/SPPU_2019_SE_Comp_Data_Structures_and_Algorithms_Practicals/README.md

 **GROUP E :**

-Practical 5: HEAP SORT AND SHELL SORT IN JAVA : Implement the Heap/Shell sort algorithm implemented in Java demonstrating heap/shell data structure with modularity of programming language.
+Practical 21: HEAP SORT AND SHELL SORT IN JAVA : Implement the Heap/Shell sort algorithm implemented in Java demonstrating heap/shell data structure with modularity of programming language.

+Practical 22 : MAX AND MIN MARKS USING HEAPIFY : Read the marks obtained by students of second year in an online examination of particular subject.
+Find out maximum and minimum marks obtained in that subject.
+Use heap data structure.
+Analyze the algorithm.

 **GROUP F :**